-&lt;sup>96 The reason that the board will do what they consider current shareholders want is because the members of the board seek to retain their positions on the board not because, in a normative sense, the interests of shareholders should prevail.
+96 The reason that the board will do what they consider current shareholders want is because the members of the board seek to retain their positions on the board not because, in a normative sense, the interests of shareholders should prevail.
 In other words, a consequence of the fact that corporations almost always issue shares to stockholders with voting rights attached is boards taking into account what current shareholders want.
-Shareholders with large blocks of shares or activist shareholders may attempt to influence the board, successfully or unsuccessfully, to consider their interests ahead of the long term interests of the corporation and also the perceived by the board to be the profitability and therefore dividend yield from the corporation and also the perceived value of the shares.
-But these concerns are consequences of the fact that the directors on the board will be aware that a low share price may be caused at least in part by an unfavourable perception of the management of the company.
+Shareholders with large blocks of shares or activist shareholders may attempt to influence the board, successfully or unsuccessfully, to consider their interests ahead of the long term interests of the corporation.
+These wishes are likely to be perceived by the board to be the profitability and therefore dividend yield from the corporation and also the perceived value of the shares.
+But these concerns are consequences of the fact that the directors on the board will be aware that the shareholders could remove them from office.
+When companies are listed, boards will be conscious of share price as they will be aware that a low share price may be caused at least in part by an unfavourable perception of the management of the company.
 A low share price may also facilitate a hostile takeover and removal of current directors from office.
-See the discussion in Berle and Means,
+See the discussion in Berle and Means, point where the enterprise becomes transformed into an institution which resembles the state in character."
+The passage was quoted by Berle and Means in the final chapter of their book where they set out their new concept of the corporation arguing that control of the great corporations should operate as a purely neutral technocracy where claims of various community groups are recognized with each assigned a portion of income based on public policy rather than "private cupidity.
+Interestingly these comments echo recommendations made by Gladstone's committee and by Adam Smith himself that the enterprises best suited to corporate status are those with long amorotization periods.

-&lt;sup>97 Berle and Means The Modern Corporation and Private Property (Transaction Publishing: 1932)
+97Berle and Means The Modern Corporation and Private Property (Transaction Publishing: 1932)

-&lt;sup>98 C Noonan and S. Watson, "The Nature of Shadow Directorship: Ad hoc Statutory Intervention or Core Company Law Principle?"
+98C Noonan and S. Watson, "The Nature of Shadow Directorship: Ad hoc Statutory Intervention or Core Company Law Principle?"
 [2006] Journal of Business Law 763